 Because it is so natural to play downbows with decrescendos, and upbows with crescendos, we also tend naturally to move our bow’s point of contact away from the bridge as we go out towards the tip, and then closer to the bridge as we come back towards the frog.
 If our bowing directions coincide with this natural ebbing and surging dynamic then we are lucky: we can allow our natural tendencies free rein and everything fits together quite naturally.

-In the above examples not only do we have crescendos on the downbows but also the lefthand shifts higher up the string, which gives us even more need for our bow to go nearer the bridge as we go out towards the tip.
+In the above examples not only do we have crescendos on the downbows but also the lefthand shifts higher up the string on the downbows, which gives us even more need for our bow to go nearer the bridge as we go out towards the tip.

 A less extreme version of this need to avoid moving the point of contact away from the bridge on a downbow occurs in long legato phrases in which, in order to maintain the musical line over the different bowstrokes, we will need to consciously override the tendency to relax the point of contact on the downbow.

-Here is an exercise to play around with different bowdirections combining in various ways with the ebb-and-surge of crescendos and diminuendos.
-To allow us to concentrate entirely on our bow’s point of contact we will choose any one note for the left hand and just stay on it for the entire exercise.
+Here is an exercise to play around with different bow directions, which combine in various ways with the ebb-and-surge of crescendos and diminuendos.
+To allow us to concentrate entirely on our bow’s point of contact, we will choose any single note for the left hand and just stay on it for the entire exercise.

 2: POINT OF CONTACT IN STRING CROSSINGS TO THE A-STRING